keleven-uk/pyKlock3/README.md

 Thew font of the time text can be selected.
 The foreground and background colours can be selected.
+The background can also be set to transparent.

 To install dependencies pip install -r requirements.txt